aking-14/tweetPredictor/README.md

 * Look into cron job on AWS server
 * div:empty css means no children inside element
 * let keyword is variable only defined in scope of function, var keyword is global (like public and private in java)
+* docker compose allows multiple containers at once such as db or backend along with frontend
+* When you use fetch() function in javascript, it is expecting a request object from the server, why use jsonify in some cases in backend code
+* all html input tags return an event object, why you need to use event.target.value to get text returned from html input form
+* Components that are wrapped in a Route have access to this.props.history, components that aren't wrapped with a Route need to be passed withRouter or hooks